G

 Frequently Asked Questions

 Is there a free Profound alternative?
 Partly.
-Some tools run free betas or free tiers, and you can track a small prompt set by hand by running your questions through ChatGPT, Perplexity, and Google's AI Overviews and logging who gets named. geotoolbox's reachability scan is free and answers a different question: whether AI crawlers can fetch your pages at all.
-There is no free tool that fully replaces Profound's paid prompt-volume research.
+Some tools run free betas or free tiers, and you can track a small prompt set by hand by running your questions through ChatGPT, Perplexity, and Google's AI Overviews and logging who gets named.
+There is no free tool that fully replaces Profound's paid prompt-volume research, because that dataset comes from real conversations no free product has access to.

 Peec AI vs Profound: which is better?
 They serve different buyers.
 Peec AI is the affordable, simpler choice that small and mid-size teams most often name when leaving Profound, with a starter plan around €89 a month and unlimited seats.
 Profound offers deeper enterprise research and proprietary prompt-volume data at a much higher price.
 If you do not have an analyst dedicated to the data, Peec's clearer interface is usually the better fit.